SWKS COVID-19 UPDATE Area sees uptick in cases

 SOUTHWEST KANSAS NUMBERS

-Wichita County added four cases for a total of 270.
-Greeley, Meade and Stevens Counties each added three cases for totals of 150, 661 and 729, respectively.
-Morton County added two cases for a total of 337 while Hamilton and Stanton Counties each added one case for totals of 269 and 271, respectively.
+Grant County added seven cases for a total of 1,230 while Gray County added six cases for a total of 840.
+Stanton and Wichita Counties each added two cases for totals of 275 and 281, respectively.
+Greeley, Hamilton and Lane Counties each added one case for totals of 153, 272 and 167, respectively.

 Here’s a look at the overall totals of positive confirmed COVID-19 cases, listed by the KDHE, as of 12:30 p.m. on Friday: